theshy123king/PC-Assistant/README.md

 ## Troubleshooting
 - If the UI shows “Backend bridge unavailable”, restart the Electron app to reload preload.
-- For DeepSeek errors about `image_url`, switch provider to qwen/openai (DeepSeek is text-only).
+- For DeepSeek errors about `image_url`, switch provider to qwen/doubao (DeepSeek is text-only).
+- The renderer now health-checks the backend, retries with exponential backoff, shows “Backend offline / reconnecting”, and will request the main process to restart the backend if repeated failures occur.